A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Numerical Simulation

-In both experiments, the network used is shown in Fig. \ref{fig:network} with $K=20$ agents.
+In this section, we test the performance of the proposed algorithm with two numerical experiments. \begin{itemize} \item {\em Distributed Linear Regression}: The first set-up considers a linear regression problem with costs: \eq{ \scalemath{0.95}{ J_k(w_k) = \frac{1}{2T_k}\sum_{t=1}^{T_k} \|u_{k,t}\tran w_k - p_{k}(t)\|^2} \nonumber } and $R_k(w_k)=\eta_1 \|w_k\|_1$ where $u_{k,t} \in \real^{Q_k}$ is the regressor vector for data sample $t$, $p_k(t) \in \real$, and $T_k$ denotes the amount of data for agent $k$. \item {\em Distributed Logistic Regression}: The second set-up considers a logistic regression problem with costs: \eq{ \scalemath{0.95}{ J_k(w_k) = \frac{1}{T_k}\sum_{t=1}^{T_k} \ln\left(1+\exp(-x_k(t) h_{k,t}\tran w_k)\right)+0.5\eta_2 \|w_k\|^2 } \nonumber } and $R_k(w_k)=\eta_1 \|w_k\|_1$.
+The vector $h_{k,t} \in \real^{Q_k}$ is the regressor vector for data sample $t$, and $x_k(t)$ is the label for that data sample, which is either $+1$ or $-1$. \end{itemize} In both experiments, the network used is shown in Fig. \ref{fig:network} with $K=20$ agents.
 The positions ($x$-axis and $y$-axis) of the agents are randomly generated in $([0,1],[0,1])$, and two agents are connected if the distance between them is less than or equal $d=0.3$.
 As for the constraints, we assume $E=K=20$, and each constraint $e$ (or $k$) (where $e\in \{1,\cdots,20\}$) is associated with a subnetwork involving agent $e$ (or $k$) and all its neighbors as described in equation \eqref{constraint-neighbor}.
 Each element in $B_{e,k}$ is generated according to the standard Gaussian distribution $\cN(0, 1)$.
 Each $b_{e,k}$ is also randomly generated and we guarantee that there exists a feasible solution to \eqref{global-2}.
 All the combination matrices are generated according to the Metropolis rule.